adolfintel/TDF/README.md

     * About 90% of games will work out of the box, some will require some tinkering, usually in the form of changing some variables in `vars.conf`, which we'll discuss later
     * Online games that require anticheat software will usually not work (and that's probably for the best)

-Here's a video showing how to install a game from GOG that requires no additional configuration: [Basic usage - Installing a game from GOG](https://downloads.fdossena.com/geth.php?r=tdfvideo1)

-You can find more video examples at the end of this document.

 ## Configuration variables
 The following lists contain all the variables that can be added in `vars.conf` to configure emulation settings, work around issues, improve performance, etc.